 Can BetterHelp therapists prescribe medication?

 If you can’t afford to pay for BetterHelp, financial aid is available.
-Answering a few questions about employment status, income, and how many dependents you have could save you 25% or more off the regular price.
+Answering a few questions about employment status, income, and number of dependents may net you a discount on the regular price — no discount code required.

 Is BetterHelp covered by insurance?

-Some insurance plans will cover online therapy, although BetterHelp’s website states their services aren’t typically covered.
-Since healthcare plans all have different covered benefits, you should check with your insurance company to find out for sure.
+Some insurance plans will cover online therapy, although BetterHelp’s website states their services aren’t covered by insurance.

 Is BetterHelp worth it?